-Satoimo no Nikorogashi is a great choice if you want to experience a traditional Japanese simmered dish made with taro.
-You can enjoy the taro's creamy texture along with a sweet and savory sauce.
+Satoimo no Nikorogashi is a great choice if you want to try a traditional Japanese simmered dish made with taro.
+You can enjoy the creamy texture of the taro combined with a sweet and savory sauce, and experience its natural flavor infused with the essence of Japanese cuisine.

 otoshi-buta (drop-lid) (You can easily make one by following the instructions above.
 If that seems like too much trouble, you can simply use a regular lid instead.)